EgoPlan-Bench: Benchmarking Multimodal Large Language Models for Human-Level Planning

 \section{Conclusion}

-In this work, we introduce EgoPlan-Bench, a sophisticated benchmark to evaluate Multimodal Large Language Models (MLLMs) in Egocentric Embodied Planning, where a model is expected to plan step-by-step executable actions by considering task progress, current visual observation, and open-form task goal.
-The evaluation results of various open-source MLLMs reveal that these models have not yet developed into generalized embodied planners.
-We further construct EgoPlan-IT, an instruction-tuning dataset, to facilitate the learning of high-level task planning from human videos.
-The model tuned on EgoPlan-IT not only exhibits a significant performance enhancement on our benchmark, but also demonstrates potential as a task planner for an embodied agent to complete long-horizon tasks within a simulated environment. {
+In this work, we introduce EgoPlan-Bench, a sophisticated benchmark to evaluate Multimodal Large Language Models (MLLMs) in human-level planning, where a model is expected to plan step-by-step actions by considering task progress, current visual observations, and open-form task goals.
+The evaluation results of various models reveal that current MLLMs have not yet evolved into generalized human-level planners.
+We further construct EgoPlan-IT, an instruction-tuning dataset, to facilitate the learning of task planning experience from human videos. {The model tuned on EgoPlan-IT exhibits a significant performance improvement on our benchmark.
+We have released all the codes and datasets, and continuously maintain a leaderboard to promote future research.